Sign In Register

 Safety Score

-Rockville has an average annual temperature of 61°F (16°C).
+Rockville enjoys a temperate climate with an average annual temperature of 61°F (16°C).
 Winters average 41°F in January while summers reach 83°F in July.
-Annual precipitation is 11.6 inches.
+The area gets 330 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 11.6 inches (drier than the 38-inch national average).
+The area receives 1.4 inches of snow annually.
 Air quality is rated Good with a median AQI of 41.
+The city sits at an elevation of 3,915 feet.

 Temperature